Did you recently buy a Moroccan Tagine pot but are unsure how to use it? Well, it’s super easy to use, just like cooking in one of your Dutch ovens.

 Unglazed tagine pots

-Unglazed Moroccan tagines, on the other hand, have a more rustic look, feel and smell.
+Unglazed Moroccan tagines, on the other hand, have a more rustic look, feel, and smell.
 They are usually made from red clay and have a porous surface.

 Here is my 12-inches unglazed tagine pot.

-What about those colorful Moroccan tagine pots?
+Colorful Moroccan tagine pots?

 If you have ever been to Morocco, you’ve probably seen the beautiful, colorful Moroccan tagines in the marketplaces.